 - Personal preferences

-The type of tooth movement is a critical factor in your choice of braces.
+The type of tooth movement is a critical factor in your choice.
 Some tooth movements can only really be accomplished with traditional braces, and others are much more efficient with braces so they can be accomplished much more quickly than with aligners.

 If you have a limited time to achieve your results, you need to take that into account.
 In many cases, Invisalign can deliver faster results.
 But for some types of tooth movements, traditional braces may be better for you.